A bill to amend the Internal Revenue Code of 1986 to improve and extend certain energy-related tax provisions, and for other purposes.

 Last Updated: Jun 28, 2012

 Length: 19 pages

-This bill was introduced on June 28, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 28, 2012, in a previous session of Congress, but it did not receive a vote.

 Jun 28, 2012